Generate a game board map from a bitmap

 The steps above are all you need to parse a bitmap into an playable map.

-In the image below, I display the room index as well.
-As you can see, the None
+The image below shows the room index.
+As you can see, None

 and NonWalkable